andrey-mokhov/graphql-php/docs/en/spiral/object-field.md

 # Defining GraphQL ObjectType fields

-To define fields of GraphQL object types the `webonyx/graphql-php` library uses the class [`FieldDefinion`](https://webonyx.github.io/graphql-php/type-definitions/object-types/#field-configuration-options).
+To define fields of GraphQL ObjectType the `webonyx/graphql-php` library uses the class [`FieldDefinion`](https://webonyx.github.io/graphql-php/type-definitions/object-types/#field-configuration-options).

 Defining a field of a GraphQL ObjectType is possible: